Error Mitigation for Quantum Neural Networks on IBM Quantum Devices

 ParameterExpression(1.0*p[2])])

-Lastly, we configure the Quantum Neural Network (QNN) using the QNNRegressor class sourced from the squlearn library.
-In this setup, we initialize the QNN with randomized weights, employ the L2 Loss (also known as SquaredLoss), and utilize the Adam optimization routine with a learning rate set to 0.1.
-It’s noteworthy that during the training process, the QNN leverages the statevector_simulator to calculate the expectation values of observables, thereby ensuring a noise-free and error-free training environment.
+Lastly, we configure the Quantum Neural Network (QNN) using the QNNRegressor class from the squlearn library.
+In this setup, we initialize the QNN with randomized weights, apply the L2 Loss (also known as Squared Loss), and utilize the Adam optimization routine with a learning rate of 0.1.
+Notably, during training, the QNN operates on a noise-free simulation based on the PennyLane framework.

 [32]:

-# Randomly initialize parameters of the encoding circuit
+# Randomly initialize parameters of the QNN

 np.random.seed(13)